awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-create.md

    Choose **Create a cluster**, enter a **Cluster name** and choose the number and type of EC2 instances for the cluster\.
 One instance hosts the master node, and the remainder are used for core nodes\.
 You can also choose a custom service role and EC2 instance profile, if necessary\.
 For more information, see [Creating a Cluster When You Create a Notebook](emr-managed-notebooks-cluster.md#emr-managed-notebooks-new-cluster)\.

 1. For **Security groups**, choose **Use default security groups**\.
 Alternatively, choose **Choose security groups** and select custom security groups\.
 You select one for the master instance and another for the notebook service\.
-For more information, see [Specifying EC2 Security Groups for EMR Notebooks and Clusters](emr-managed-notebooks-security-groups.md)\.
+For more information, see [Specifying EC2 Security Groups for EMR Notebooks](emr-managed-notebooks-security-groups.md)\.

 1. For **AWS Service Role**, leave the default or choose a custom role from the list\.
-For more information, see [Specifying the AWS Service Role](emr-managed-notebooks-service-role.md)\.
+For more information, see [The IAM Role for EMR Notebooks](emr-iam-roles.md#emr-managed-notebooks-service-role)\.

 1. For **Notebook location** choose the location in Amazon S3 where the notebook file is saved, or specify your own location\.
 If the bucket and folder don't exist, Amazon EMR creates it\.